FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Proposed Method: FLAIR

 We employ this function as the activation in each layer of our implicit neural representation (INR) network:

-$\vec{x}$ denotes the input coordinate to the network and $\psi_x(\cdot)$ is our proposed nonlinear function, RC-GAUSS. $\vec{z}^{\,l}$ indicates the output of layer $l$. $L$ denotes the total number of layers in the network, $\theta = \{W^l, b^l \mid l = 1, \dots, L\}$ denotes the set of learnable parameters.
+$\vec{x}$ denotes the input coordinate to the network and $\psi(\cdot)$ is our proposed activation function, BLA. $\vec{z}^{\,l}$ indicates the output of layer $l$. $L$ denotes the total number of layers in the network, and $\theta = \{W^l, b^l \mid l = 1, \dots, L\}$ denotes the set of learnable parameters.
 This structure enables each layer to adaptively exploit both frequency selectivity and spatial localization, resulting in a more expressive INR.